United States Air Force Academy

 Teaching Philosophy Highlights

-• Frequent, low-stakes practice and feedback to build confidence and skill over time.
+• Frequent, low-stakes practice and feedback to build confidence over time

-• Use of real-world and operational examples to reinforce relevance and transfer.
+• Real-world and operational examples to reinforce relevance and transfer

-• Clear structure, expectations, and scaffolding to support all learners.
+• Clear structure, expectations, and scaffolding for all learners

 Colloquium & ACCR